 In a forest there are many trees, the more the number of trees the more vigorous the forest is.
 Random forest on randomly selected data creates different decision trees and then makes the collection of votes from trees to compute the class of the test object.

 Let's understand the random forest algorithm in layman's terms through an example, consider a case where you have to purchase a mobile phone.
-You can search on the internet about different mobile phones, you can read users reviews on different websites or you can decide to ask your friends to recommend a phone.
+You can search on the internet about different mobile phones, you can read users' reviews on different websites or you can decide to ask your friends to recommend a phone.
 Suppose you have chosen to ask your friends about it.
-Your friend recommends you a phone and you make a list of all the recommended phones and finally you make them vote for the best amongst the all recommended phones.
+Your friend recommends you a phone and you make a list of all the recommended phones and finally, you make them vote for the best amongst the all recommended phones.
 The phone with the highest recommendation is the phone you would purchase.

 Random forest is based on the divide-and-conquer perspective of decision trees that are created by randomly splitting the data.
-Generating decision trees is also known as forest.
+Generating decision trees is also known as a forest.
 Each decision tree is formed using feature selection indicators like information gain, gain ratio, and Gini index of each feature.
 Each tree is dependent on an independent sample.
 Considering it to be a classification problem, then each tree computes votes and the highest votes class is chosen.
-If it's regression, the average of all the tree's outputs is declared as the result.
+If its regression, the average of all the tree's outputs is declared as the result.
 It is the most powerful algorithm compared to all others.

-The only difference that makes random forest algorithms different from decision trees is the computation that is made to find the root nore and splitting the attributes nodes will run in a random way.
+The only difference that makes random forest algorithms different from decision trees is the computation that is made to find the root node and splitting the attributes nodes will run in a random way.